-1. JEMAA EL FNA
+1) JEMAA EL FNA

 First on the list has to be the main square and market in the centre of Marrakech, Jemaa el Fna.
 During the day the square is filled with orange juice stands and entertainers, but don’t get too distracted by all the food options available as you may end up with a snake or monkey on your shoulder!

-At night, the square transforms into a smokey aromatic food lovers paradise, offering anything from hot flavoured snails to traditional tagine to moroccan pastries and sweets.
+At night, the square transforms into a smokey aromatic food lovers paradise, offering anything from hot flavoured snails to traditional tagine to Moroccan pastries and sweets.
 Trust me, you won’t leave this spot hungry!

 This rooftop restaurant is an oasis above the medina.
-After a morning of bargaining for spices and scarves if you are prepared to do a little searching in the souk behind the Jemaa El Fna for Nomad (download City Maps To Go in advance!), you will be rewarded with a calm and tranquil spot to enjoy your lunch.
+After a morning of bargaining for spices and scarves if you are prepared to do a little searching in the souk behind the Jemaa El Fna for Nomad (download City Maps To Go or Google Maps in advance!), you will be rewarded with a calm and tranquil spot to enjoy your lunch.

-3. COMPTOIR DARNA
+3) COMPTOIR DARNA

 The entertainment and atmosphere alone make this place worth a visit, but the food itself is truly the reason why Comptoir Darna is so popular!
 We selected a few items from the menu including the traditional lamb tagine which was absolutely delicious, washed down with a few cocktails.

-Later in the evening the restaurant turns into a nightclub where you can smoke traditional hookah and party the night away until 3am before calling it a night and heading back to your Riad!
+Later in the evening, the restaurant turns into a nightclub where you can smoke traditional hookah and party the night away until 3am before calling it a night and heading back to your Riad!

 This was one of my favourite places in Marrakech!
 As with most places within the walled city it took a little searching to find, but once we did we found we were transported from the hustle and bustle into an oasis of calm.

 Limoni serves delicious Italian to you in a lemon tree filled courtyard, perfect for an early evening meal so you can enjoy the location as the sun slowly goes down.
-Its truly worth the effort to find, just make sure you have plenty of patience as you begin your search!
+It’s truly worth the effort to find, just make sure you have plenty of patience as you begin your search!

-5. GRANDE CAFE DE LA POSTE
+5) GRANDE CAFE DE LA POSTE

 If you are planning a visit to the Jardin Marjorelle then a stop for lunch at the Grande Cafe De La Poste beforehand is a must!
-Sitting outside the walls of the Medina and dating back to the 1920’s this colonial style venue re-opened in 2005 and has been serving up elegant cuisine in beautiful surroundings ever since!
+Sitting outside the walls of the Medina and dating back to the 1920’s this colonial-style venue re-opened in 2005 and has been serving up elegant cuisine in beautiful surroundings ever since!

 To leave you with one last tip, at sunset make your way up to Cafe De France.
-The food here is pretty basic so I wouldn’t recommend it for your dinner, but it’s great place for a traditional mint tea and incredible view of the sun going down over the main square.
+The food here is pretty basic so I wouldn’t recommend it for your dinner, but it’s a great place for a traditional mint tea and incredible views of the sun going down over the main square.